MarkhamShofner/Intro_to_Control_Flow/README.md

 ## Learning Objectives
 - Describe what control flow is
 - Understand the various ways control flow can be used
-- Implement self-built examples of control flow
+- Implement self-built examples of control flow (primarily conditionals)
+  - Time permitting, intro to loops

 ## Basics of Control Flow
 #### Introduce Topic & explain skill – I DO (5 min)